husainm97/quant-lab-alpha/README.md

 # quant-lab-alpha — Portfolio Factor Regression & Analysis Toolkit

-**Quant Lab Alpha** is a Python toolkit for systematic portfolio analysis and factor-based investing.
+**Quant Lab Alpha** is a Python toolkit designed to quantify **where portfolio risk comes from, how it evolves over time, and the statistical distribution of outcomes**.

+It bridges the gap between static factor analysis and long-horizon strategy modelling by connecting **portfolio construction**, **factor and asset-level risk decomposition**, and **outcome-oriented Monte Carlo simulations** under consistent assumptions.
+The result is a transparent workflow that makes it easier to understand not just *what* a portfolio is exposed to, but *why* those exposures matter over time.

-It is built around the **Fama–French Five-Factor (FF5) Model**, with extensions into Monte Carlo simulation and classical portfolio optimization.
+The framework is built around the **Fama–French Five-Factor (FF5) Model**, with extensions into **rolling factor regressions**, **block bootstrap simulations**, and **stabilised Markowitz portfolio optimisation** to visualise both risk structure and long-term outcomes under market-like and stressed conditions.

-The framework provides a clean, reproducible workflow for **academic replication**, **portfolio construction**, and **long-horizon outcome analysis**.

-This project is intended for **students, researchers, and practitioners** interested in factor-based portfolio analysis and quantitative risk modeling.
+Methodological explanations, validation notebooks, and visual diagnostics are provided under `notebooks/`.
+For questions, comments, or bug reports, contact **husainm97@gmail.com**.

 ---

 ## Disclaimer

-**This repository is strictly for educational and research purposes.**
+**This repository is intended for quantifying risk exposures and statistical outcomes.**
 All calculations, regressions, and results are **not financial advice**.
 Past performance does **not guarantee future results**.

 Any example portfolios included in this project are **approximations of conceived factor exposure strategies**, not investment recommendations.
 Users are solely responsible for any decisions or applications derived from this toolkit.